Timm04/timm04.github.io/docs/Yomitan.md

 When you first install Yomitan, you need to load dictionaries into it in order to use it.
 These files use the `.zip` extension and **are not to be extracted by the user.**

 I recommend you install the following dictionaries.
 If you are comfortable enough in Japanese then always take the Japanese version as its more accurate then the English ones.

 [KRDICT, Naver, STDICT](https://github.com/peldas/yomitan-dicts/releases/tag/yomitan-dicts-v1.1.1)
 [Frequency](https://github.com/Lyroxide/yomitan-ko-dic/releases/tag/1.0.0)

-For people who know Japanese:
+For people who know Japanese, install all of these:
 - `KRDICT-JA-hanja.v1.3.3-with-pronunciation.zip`
 - `Naver-JA-hanja.v1.0.3-with-pronunciation.zip`
 - `kpedia.v1.0.0.zip`
 - `Frequency.CC100.Korean.zip`

-For people who don't know Japanese:
+For people who don't know Japanese, install all of these:
 - `KRDICT-EN-hanja.v1.0.3-with-pronunciation.zip`
 - `Frequency.CC100.Korean.zip`